 The market prices for our common stock and for securities of other companies engaged primarily in biotechnology and pharmaceutical development, manufacture and distribution are highly volatile.
-For example, the market price of our common stock fluctuated between \$17 1/4 per share and \$59 1/8 per share during the twelve months ended April 30, 1999.
+For example, the market price of our common stock fluctuated between \$27 3/8 per share and \$145 1/2 per share during the twelve months ended October 31, 1999.
 The market price of our common stock will likely continue to fluctuate due to a variety of factors, including:

-- material public announcements; - the announcement and timing of new product introductions by us or others; - technical innovations or product development by us or our competitors; - regulatory approvals or regulatory issues; - developments relating to patents, proprietary rights and orphan drug status; - actual or potential clinical results with respect to our products under development or those of our competitors; - political developments or proposed legislation in the pharmaceutical or healthcare industry; - hedge and/or arbitrage activities by holders of our Notes; - period to period fluctuations in our financial results; and - market trends relating to or effecting stock prices throughout our industry, whether or not related to results or news regarding us or our competitors.
+- o material public announcements; - the announcement and timing of new product introductions by us or others; - technical innovations or product development by us or our competitors; - o regulatory approvals or regulatory issues; - developments relating to patents, proprietary rights and orphan drug status; - actual or potential clinical results with respect to our products under development or those of our competitors; - political developments or proposed legislation in the pharmaceutical or healthcare industry; - o economic and other external factors or other disaster or crisis; - o hedge and/or arbitrage activities by holders of our Notes; - o period to period fluctuations in our financial results; - the proposed two-for-one stock split of our common stock and proposed increase in the number of authorized shares of our common stock; and - market trends relating to or affecting stock prices throughout our industry, whether or not related to results or news regarding us or our competitors.